dubs10/jslearningmap/README.md

 =================================

 ## Description
-The Learning Map is a simple interactive JavaScript game which presents the user with a scrollable map with overlaid hotspots.
+The JavaScript Learning Map is a simple interactive browser game which presents the user with a scrollable map with overlaid hotspots.
 The hotspots when clicked will open up a dialog window where further details can be presented, including text, video, audio (narration) and a self-assessment quiz.
 This lets the teacher present puzzles in a visual context, check their own answers, and then view a discussion video about the solution.